-The Desjardins Group pension plan faced a reckoning following the 2008/09 financial crisis: its assets were down 40 per cent and it was watching other defined benefit plans transitioning into defined contribution arrangements.
+The Desjardins Group pension plan faced a reckoning following the 2008/09 financial crisis: its assets were down 40 per cent and it was watching other defined benefit plans transitioning to defined contribution arrangements.

 However, with executive director Sylvain Gareau at the helm, it set a new course.
 Today, it has $16.9 billion in total assets and still offers a defined benefit to members.
 The path back to health began with a 10-step action plan that included strategies to reduce costs and increase employee contributions.
 Importantly, the plan also remodelled its investment policy to favour investments that better aligned with its goals.